-Founded in 1907 by Mary Louise Paterson, a former missionary to Japan, St. Mary’s began as a mission to minister to Japanese immigrants.
+Founded in 1907 by Mary Louise Paterson, a former missionary to Japan, St. Mary’s began as a mission to minister to Japanese immigrants in Los Angeles.
 The Reverend John Misao Yamazaki, himself an immigrant from Japan, was the founding vicar of the Episcopal Mission.
 During this period, many of the parishioners lived within the neighborhood of the church.
 St. Mary’s served as a hub of community activities for the Japanese-American community and served to help Japanese immigrants assimilate into the American culture.
 Since many of the members of the congregation were Issei, first generation from Japan, services were conducted in both Japanese and English.

 During World War II, as a result of Executive Order 9066, a majority of the congregation was evacuated to internment camps.
 While in the camps, The Reverend John Misao Yamazaki and his son, The Reverend John H. M. Yamazaki, continued their ministry, conducting services in the barracks of the camps.
 The World War II experience is an important part of St. Mary’s history as it bonds many members of the congregation.